Political Science (PSC)

 3, 3/0

-Prerequisite: Junior or Senior standing.
+Prerequisite: Junior or senior standing or instructor permission.
 The role the equal protection clause plays in prohibiting and allowing discrimination in the United States.
 The development of equal protection jurisprudence throughout the past century and a half.
 The reach and potentialities of equal protection analysis: fundamental rights, suspect classes, expansion and retrenchment.
 Offered occasionally.

 PSC 426 MEDIATION